topcoder-platform-templates/specification-templates/README.md

 ## Overview

 This repository holds templates for Topcoder challenge specifications.
 These are intended be used when creating various types of challenges on the Topcoder Platform.
 They pull from learned best practices and are aimed at keeping challenges clear and constistent for participants.
+It is strongly recommended that you start from one of these templates when drafting a challenge.

 ## Usage